Report Server Content Management (SSRS Native Mode)

 You can move report server items to different folder locations in the report server folder hierarchy.
 When you move an item, all properties (including security settings) move with the item to the new location.
 When you move a folder, all the items in the folder move with it.

-For CTP 3.2, if you want to move the location of an item, you need to perform that action in Report Manager.
-The ability to move an item in the web portal is not available.
+For CTP 3.2, if you want to move the location of an item, you need to perform that action in the web portal.

-In Report Manager, the items that you can move are indicated in the folder hierarchy.
-The following table shows the icon for each movable item.
+In the web portal, the items that you can move are indicated in the folder hierarchy.
+The following image shows the icon for each movable item.

 A folder hierarchy is used for addressing items that are stored and managed by a report server.
 By default, the folder structure consists of a root node named Home, and reserved folders that support the optional My Reports feature.
 Additional folders are user-defined.
 Report server folders are useful if you want to grant the same level of access to multiple items.
 Permissions that you set on the folder can be inherited by items in the folder and to additional folders that branch from that folder.
 For example, you can create a set of folders under the Home folder, assign team permissions to each folder, and then let team members customize folders under the team folder as needed.